IdoBar/par-spanner/README.md

          -v --verbose  verbose level: 0 - none, 1 - print messages, 2 - print messages and commands (for debugging) [default:1]
          -h --help     print this help message
 ```
 Recommended usage would be splitting the input fasta into parts of 1000-2000 entries (`-N 2000`), use `-num_threads 2` in the BLAST command to make use of BLAST's native multithreading (in its effective range), then limit jobs to a maximum of 50% of the available resources (`-j 50%`), to avoid overloading.
+For HMMscan usage, just specify the command with all the optional arguments (`--cpu 4` fro example) with the input and output files specified beforehand with the regular `-i input.file` and `-o output.file` arguments.

 ### Need and Background
 Though NCBI introduced threading in BLAST in the last decade (find citation from which version), it appears that threading is performed only at a limited stage of the analysis and that beyond 4 cores, there's little gain in performance when performing large queries against even larger databases (such as whole genome ot transcriptome annotation against NCBI nr/nt databases) [[1](http://voorloopnul.com/blog/how-to-correctly-speed-up-blast-using-num_threads/)].